Dr. Danielle Stewart

 workshops for large and small private businesses in topics such as Mindfulness, Stress Management, Resilience, Wellbeing and Communication Skills.

 Samantha is a registered physiotherapist and osteopath, who has a special interest in pelvic health.
 She earned her Doctorate of Physical Therapy from Texas State University in San Marcos, Texas.
 Samantha also earned a Masters of Health Science and Bachelor of Clinical Sciences degrees from Victoria University in Melbourne.
 She has worked in private practice, women’s and pediatric clinics.
 Samantha’s expertise is in treatment of pelvic floor disorders and dysfunctions for everyone age 5-105.
 She received her Board Certification as a Women's Health Clinical Specialist from the American Board of Physical Therapy Specialties.
 She has received biofeedback certification for pelvic muscle dysfunction (PMDB) via Biofeedback Certification International Alliance.
-Samantha has recently returned to Australia after living in Texas.
+She has special expertise in supporting transgender people.

-Samantha is passionate and highly trained physiotherapist who would love to help you improve and manage any of the following conditions:
+Samantha can help you improve and manage any of the following conditions:

 Pregnancy and postpartum: